-- The wheelchair services are rubbish, they do not know anything about comfort or what causes stress on specific joints, or anything.
+- The wheelchair services are underfunded and not all are as knowledgeable as they should be, some of them do not understand about comfort or what causes stress on specific joints, or anything.
 I had to be the one to suggest a wedge shaped custion as my hips were a lot lower than my knees in my wheelchair, and I was getting a lot of hip pain; and when it came it was wedge shaped the wrong way, so I have to put it on backwards meaning it does not fit properly.
-The only thing they seemed to know about what their budget will allow them to prescribe, or not suscribe as it usually it.
+The only thing they seemed to know about what their budget will allow them to prescribe, or not suscribe as it usually is.

 - People who work at a till often offer to pack my bags for me :)